DobbiKov/sci-trans-git/README.md

 In this section the state of the project is described as well as the reports that are done by the moment of the README edit.

 ### State of the project
-Currently, we still explore different models as well as their capabilities in translation and syntax, layout and structure preserving.

-In parallel, we develop a prototype library to simplify the _project_ translation (such as `LaTeX` document splited into multiple files, or `myst` project).
+Currently, the main goal is to improve the `myst` two-way parsing in order to be able to parse it into `XML` tags and reconstruct it back.

+In parallel, we explore possibilities to provide to the model the context of a document.

 #### Library
 For now, the library translates jupyter notebooks by using `jupytext` module to extract contents of cells, pass it to the models and extract translation and `LaTeX` documents by using `pylatexenc` to construct an `AST` and divide the document into chunks and then translate those chunks.

+Also the library provides a functionality to translate `myst` and `LaTeX` files as well following the same approach:
+1. Parse the code
+2. Identify and differentiate `syntax` part from `human-text` parts.
+3. Construct `XML` code
+4. Translate via LLM
+5. Reconstruct the document back.

 The translation is stored in the translation database, in order to not retranslate the translated chunks and just retrieve them.